gvwilson/thirdbit/src/fiction/in-heck/index.md

 as Thoughtful safetied the rifle and lowered it.

 Three minutes later
-Dockety had shovelled dirt onto the burning bushes to damp down the fire.
+he had shovelled dirt onto the burning bushes to damp down the fire.
 Acrid smoke still hung in the air, smelling like desperation and failure.
 As Bee Six Vee loaded Able into the back of the wagon,